How To Apply For The Employee Retention Tax Credit

 The Bottom Line On Applying For The ERC

-While the ERC can be daunting, it is a great way to pay yourself back for keeping your employees on payroll during the different economic shutdowns we experienced in 2020 and beyond.
+While applying for the ERC can be daunting, it is a great way to pay yourself back for keeping your employees on payroll during the COVID-19 economic shutdowns.
 Take some of the stress out of a potentially overwhelming process and consider hiring a professional to help you apply for the ERC.
-Research never hurts; who knows, you could learn that you’re more of an expert than you thought!
+Or, after doing your research, you may feel capable of handling your ERC claim yourself (and saving money while doing it).

 Once you’ve applied for the employee retention tax credit yourself or through a specialist like Omega Accounting, learn how to check the status of your ERC refund and claim the ERC on your taxes.